Jon Wertheim: 60 Minutes and CBS News

 Wertheim has been a correspondent for the CBS News program 60 Minutes since 2017 where he has covered diverse topics including Denmark's increasing wealth due to new-generation weight-loss drugs, George Clooney's Broadway role as pioneering journalist Edward R. Murrow, and the prevalence of Australian actors in Hollywood.
 He was one of the reporters for the episode "A Central Ally/The Lost Music" which received an Emmy nomination.
 He has been the author of a number of extended interviews with sports stars such as Caitlin Clark and Rafael Nadal.
+On December 14th, 2025, 60 Minutes aired a Wertheim story on the remarkable turnaround of the Indiana Hoosiers football team from his hometown of Bloomington, Indiana.
+Not just an athletic story, it also covered how changes in the business of modern college sports have affected what has happened for the Hoosiers team.

 Wertheim has produced stories for CBS News Sunday Morning including "Daria Kasatkina, the world's bravest tennis player" about the Russian-born player who is openly gay and has been an outspoken critic of Russia's war on Ukraine.
 Kasatkina has since become a permanent resident of Australia.

+On December 21, 2025, 60 Minutes aired a Wertheim story about the Kanneh-Mason siblings, virtuoso classical musicians from Nottingham, England.

+Leadership changes at CBS News

+Changes in 2025 and 2026 at CBS News resulted in significant upheaval in the 60 Minutes organization.
+Under Bari Weiss's leadership firings included Sharyn Alfonsi, Cecilia Vega, Draggan Mihailovich, and correspondent Scott Pelley.
+Executive Producer Tanya Simon was also fired and replaced with Nick Bilton.
+Three remaining correspondents: Lesley Stahl, Bill Whitaker, and Wertheim put out a statement on June 5, 2026 that they would be staying on saying in part “We don’t want to see 60 Minutes die."

 Books

 Wertheim is the author of eleven books, including Strokes of Genius: Federer, Nadal, and the Greatest Match Ever Played, which gives a stroke by stroke analysis of the 2008 Men's Singles Wimbledon final between Roger Federer and Rafael Nadal and is a co-author (along with Toby Moskowitz) of the New York Times bestseller Scorecasting: The Hidden Influences Behind How Sports Are Played and Games Are Won, a wide-ranging statistical analysis of common misconceptions in American sports.